aronza/chess.info-website/README.md

 # chess.info-website
-Node.js front-end for a chess database application.
+Front-end for a chess database application.

 Prerequisites:
   Needs to have the database for project running in the background on localhost.